 What do you do as the NCI Agency's Health and Safety Manager?

-I do a variety of tasks related to health and safety; from writing policies and advising senior management to creating a health and safety risk register, visiting and auditing Agency sites, providing training, managing budgets, sourcing equipment, and coordinating first aid.
+I carry out a number of tasks related to health and safety; from writing policies and advising senior management to creating a health and safety risk register, visiting and auditing Agency sites, providing training, managing budgets, sourcing equipment, and coordinating first aid.

 What was one of the first things you did when you came to the Agency?

 When the Agency was created from the merger of five entities in 2012, there was a need to establish an overarching Health and Safety function.
 So when I joined in 2016, I had to perform an audit and assess our deficiencies.
-I produced a three-year-plan of what needed to be done in order to meet adequate standards.
-One of the biggest challenges was managing the health and safety of more than 3,100 staff members across 30 different locations or so.
-I had a lot of support from our General Manager, who allocated me a budget that allowed me to deliver first aid equipment, training and other small projects.
-Last year, I was happy to welcome a second full-time Health and Safety Advisor, who is based in Mons, Belgium.
+One of the biggest challenges was managing the health and safety of more than 3,000 staff members across 28 different locations.
+I had a lot of support from our General Manager, which enabled me to deliver various things, ranging from first aid equipment and training, to projects such as providing safer access.
+In 2019, I was happy to welcome a second full-time Health and Safety Advisor, who is based in Mons, Belgium.
 And two more colleagues are contributing to the cause on top of their primary job in The Hague, Netherlands and Oeiras, Portugal.
-This means we now have a Health and Safety Coordinator on every main Agency campus.
+This means we now have a Health and Safety Coordinator in all the four main Agency campuses.